Omerbixx/pulsebuilder/system.md

   - You MUST localize your code edits to the DOM subtree of that section (e.g., only change the markup inside the hero container), reusing the existing IDs, classes, and structure where possible.
   - You MUST keep the section approximately in the same line range: do not insert large, unrelated blocks above it that push it hundreds of lines down.

+**Mode selection (quick rules):**
+- Treat requests like "make a website", "create a page", "full redesign", or "rebuild from scratch" as **full-page/major layout edits** and output a full updated HTML document.
+- Treat focused requests like "change the hero text", "just change the footer", or "tweak the pricing section" as **section-only/copy-only edits** and avoid regenerating the entire layout.
-- **Full-page rewrites** are allowed **only** when the user clearly asks for a new page or full redesign (e.g., "rebuild the whole page from scratch", "full redesign", "new concept").
-For simple copy/visual tweaks or section-only changes, you MUST NOT regenerate an entirely new layout or output a full HTML document.
+- For simple copy/visual tweaks or section-only changes, you MUST NOT regenerate an entirely new layout or output a full HTML document.

 Mandatory line-level patch helper (<changelineN>):
 - For any **targeted/partial change** (where the user refers to a specific section, element, or line numbers), you MUST: